hydra2s/Blazer/README.md

 Coming soon... probably, in June of 2023 years.

+I certainly understand that this is a Chinese knockoff or half-copy of David Mrazeulian's famous original, and is essentially a mockery of his product.
+But at least it's my complete 2023 remaster of the whole thing.
+But just listen to my realization and idea.
+- No more unnecessary copying (using the "view" principle), which achieves faster execution speed.
+- The chunks are collected almost without any copying.
+- Really works even in Web Worker.
+- Supports async and await.
+- Works faster thanks to ImageBitmap instead of ImageData.
+- Implemented PreRender support in ImageBitmap.
+- Really uses Blob objects instead of base64.
+- Uses faster principles than those used 10 years ago.
+- No more unnecessary support for old and obsolete browsers.
+- Lower-level handling and API for APNG format.
+- Smaller implementation itself due to new principles and OOPs.

 # JS WebSocket Intercom

 The main task was to implement objects and classes, as well as method calls, over a remote websocket connection.
 This